MicrosoftDocs/sql-docs/docs/sql-server/stretch-database/enable-stretch-database-for-a-database.md

 - Review [Limitations for Stretch Database](limitations-for-stretch-database.md).

-- Stretch Database migrates data to Azure .
-Therefore you have to have an Azure account and a subscription for billing.
-To get an Azure account, [click here](https://azure.microsoft.com/pricing/free-trial/).
+- Stretch Database migrates data to Azure, so you need an Azure account and a subscription for billing.
+[Sign up](https://azure.microsoft.com/pricing/free-trial/) for an Azure account.

 - Have the connection and login info you need to create a new Azure server or to select an existing Azure server.